kunstler/TheoTradeOffPaper/README.md

-# Theoreticla community along traits gradients
+# Theoretical communities assembly along traits gradients

 Ideas and code for the analysis to explore the role of a tradeoff betweeb plant competitive ability vs climate stress tolerance on community assembly.